Tavernier, Florida

 Tavernier is a census-designated place (CDP) and unincorporated community in Monroe County, Florida, United States on Key Largo, the largest island in the upper Florida Keys.
 Tavernier's population was 2,530 at the 2020 census, up from 2,136 in 2010.

 Geography

-Tavernier is located at (25.015156, -80.513678).
-It occupies the southwesternmost 3 mi of Key Largo, the largest of the Florida Keys.
+Tavernier occupies the southwesternmost 3 mi of Key Largo, the largest of the Florida Keys.
 Tavernier is bordered to the northeast by the community of Key Largo and to the southwest, across Tavernier Creek, by the village of Islamorada on Plantation Key.

 U.S. Route 1 (the Overseas Highway) runs through Tavernier, leading southwest 90 mi to Key West and northeast 64 mi to Miami.

-According to the United States Census Bureau, the Tavernier CDP has a total area of 2.6 sqmi, of which 0.1 sqmi, or 4.66%, are water.
+According to the United States Census Bureau, the Tavernier CDP has a total area of 2.6 sqmi, of which 0.1 sqmi, or 4.66%, is covered by water.

 Climate

 Tavernier has a tropical savanna climate (Aw), according to the Köppen climate classification.